bootladder/blogposts/pages/casestudies/mqtt-functional-testing-framework.md

 I quickly created a test automation framework and pipelining, got the development team on-board, and within a few weeks the testing was lock-step with development.
-The client got excellent results from the testing all the way to the end of the project.
+The client got valuable feedback from the testing all the way to the end of the project.